Penal transportation: Transportation to Australia

 Two penal settlements were established near modern-day Melbourne in Victoria but both were abandoned shortly after.
 Later, a free settlement was established and this settlement later accepted some convict transportation.

 Until the massive influx of immigrants during the Australian gold rushes of the 1850s, free settlers had been outnumbered by penal convicts and their descendants.
 However, compared to the British American colonies, Australia received a larger number of convicts.

 Convicts were generally treated harshly, forced to work against their will, often doing hard physical labour and dangerous jobs.
 In some cases they were cuffed and chained in work gangs.
 The majority of convicts were men, although a significant portion were women.
 Some were as young as 10 when convicted and transported to Australia.
 Most were guilty of relatively minor crimes like theft of food/clothes/small items, but some were convicted of serious crimes like rape or murder.
-Convict status was not inherited by children, and convicts were generally freed after serving their sentence, although many died during transportation and during their sentence.
+Convict status was not inherited by children, and convicts were generally freed after serving their sentence, although many died during transportation or during their sentence.

 Convict assignment (sending convicts to work for private individuals) occurred in all penal colonies aside from Western Australia, and can be compared with the practice of convict leasing in the United States.

 Transportation from Great Britain and Ireland ended at different times in different colonies, with the last being in 1868, although it had become uncommon several years earlier thanks to the loosening of laws in Britain, changing sentiment in Australia, and groups such as the Anti-Transportation League.

 In 2015, an estimated 20% of the Australian population had convict ancestry.
-In 2013, an estimated 30% of the Australian population (about 7 million) had Irish ancestry - the highest percentage outside of Ireland - thanks partially to historical convict transportation.
+In 2013, an estimated 30% of the Australian population (about 7 million) had Irish ancestry – the highest percentage outside of Ireland – thanks partially to historical convict transportation.

 Transportation from British India

 In British India – including the province of Burma (now Myanmar) and the port of Karachi (now part of Pakistan) – Indian independence activists were penally transported to the Andaman Islands.
 A penal colony was established there in 1857 with prisoners from the Indian Rebellion of 1857.
 As the Indian independence movement swelled, so did the number of prisoners who were penally transported.

-The Cellular Jail, also called Kālā Pānī or Kalapani (Hindi for black waters), was constructed between 1896 and 1906 as a high-security prison with 698 individual cells for solitary confinement.
+The Cellular Jail in Port Blair, South Andaman Island, also called Kālā Pānī or Kalapani (Hindi for black waters), was constructed between 1896 and 1906 as a high-security prison with 698 individual cells for solitary confinement.
 Surviving prisoners were repatriated in 1937.
 The penal settlement was shut down in 1945.
 An estimated 80,000 political prisoners were transported to the Cellular Jail which became known for its harsh conditions, including forced labor; prisoners who went on hunger strikes were frequently force-fed.